finstack/slate/source/index.html.md

 Creates a new web hook.
 All you need to provide is an HTTPS URL that will be used to send you events.
 All other parameters are optional, by default all events are sent.
 Resources and events parameters act like filters.
-If resources and events are specified then they are both taken into account without sending duplicate events.